U.S. Department of Housing and Urban Development and U.S. Department of Agriculture.

 Beginning with ASHRAE 90.1-2001, the standard moved to a 3-year publication cycle.
 Substantial revisions to the standard have occurred since 1989.
 Significant requirements in ASHRAE 90.1-2007 over the previous (2004) code included stronger building insulation, simplified fenestration requirements, demand control ventilation requirements for higher density occupancy, and separate simple and complex mechanical requirements.

-The 11 addenda with positive impacts on energy efficiency include: Increased requirement for building vestibules, removal of data processing centers from exceptions to HVAC requirements, removal of hotel room exceptions to HVAC requirements, modification of demand-controlled ventilation requirements, modification of fan power limitations, modification of retail display lighting requirements, modification of cooling tower testing requirements, modification of commercial boiler requirements, modification of part load fan requirements, modification of opaque envelope requirements, and modification of fenestration envelope requirements.
+The 11 addenda with positive impacts on energy efficiency include: Increased requirement for building vestibules, removal of data processing centers from Start Printed Page 21268exceptions to HVAC requirements, removal of hotel room exceptions to HVAC requirements, modification of demand-controlled ventilation requirements, modification of fan power limitations, modification of retail display lighting requirements, modification of cooling tower testing requirements, modification of commercial boiler requirements, modification of part load fan requirements, modification of opaque envelope requirements, and modification of fenestration envelope requirements.

 Current Adoption of ASHRAE 90.1-2007